JacksonFalgoust/finance-tracker/README.md

 ## TO DO

-1. Make transaction table in MySQL
+1. Set up h-2 for now
 2. Create entity for transaction (transaction table)
 3. Make repository
 4. Make controller
+5. Change to MySQL
-5. Build frontend
+6. Build frontend